 How Much Does Expressive Arts Therapy Cost?

-The fee for Expressive Arts Therapy will range widely depending on both your geographic location and the education and licensure of the provider.
-Additionally, some providers may offer a sliding-scale or accept healthcare insurance.
+The fee for expressive arts therapy will range widely depending on both your geographic location and the education and licensure of the provider.
+Additionally, some providers may offer a sliding-scale rate or accept healthcare insurance.

 What to Expect at Your First Appointment

 Your first appointment should go at your own pace – no pressure!
-Just as in psychotherapy, EXA is rooted in relationship building between therapist and client.
+Just as in psychotherapy, expressive arts therapy is rooted in relationship building between therapist and client.
 Sometimes client and therapist will engage in an art process together, listen to a song or sometimes talk for the full session.
 There are no hard and fast rules here for how a session should unfold.

 When a client is ready, a therapist may ask for history and background information to help contextualize the issue at hand, as well as to better understand the client’s overarching journey.
 In addition to acknowledging your challenges, an EXA therapist may also pay close attention to your strengths and resiliency factors.